Doomse/TR_EC_Backend/README.md

-# TEQST Backend Server
+# TR_EC Backend Server

-This is the Backend for [TEQST](https://github.com/TEQST/TEQST)
+This is the Backend for TR_EC, the TRanscription Edit and Correction tool.

 ## Setup
 ### Create a new virtual environment